Cyclone Jal

-Severe Cyclonic Storm Jal was the fifth named cyclonic storm and the fourth Severe Cyclonic Storm of the 2010 North Indian Ocean cyclone season.
-Jal developed from a low-pressure area in the South China Sea that organized into a Tropical Depression on October 28.
-Jal is a Sanskrit word, meaning water.
+Severe Cyclonic Storm Jal (Note: The name Jal (Hindi: जल; [d͡ʒɐl]) was contributed by India and means "water" in Hindi.) was the fifth named cyclonic storm and the fourth Severe Cyclonic Storm of the 2010 North Indian Ocean cyclone season.
+Jal developed from a low-pressure area in the South China Sea that organized into a Tropical Depression on 28 October.
 At least 54 people are known to have been killed in India.
 As a tropical depression, Jal produced torrential rains over parts of Thailand and Malaysia, triggering severe flooding which killed 59 and four people in the two countries respectively.
 In Sri Lanka, heavy rainfall with strong winds have caused flooding affecting around 80,000 people.
 In Thailand, Jal was responsible for 78 deaths, being the 4th deadliest tropical cyclone in the country.